wdi-atx-12/js-adventure/README.md

 ```javascript
 name = prompt("What is your name?");
 ```
 - You may want to use [repl.it](https://repl.it/languages/javascript_web) to write your code!
+However, you'll want to copy/paste/submit your code in the `adventure.js` file.

 ### Game Ideas
 - A Lord of the Rings style adventure where the player is Frodo, and he must choose how to get to Mordor.
 Possible obstacles involve Orcs, goblins, and getting drunk on mead.